facebook/react-native-website/docs/the-new-architecture/pillars-codegen.md

 #### DESCRIPTION

 This command runs `react-native-codegen` for your project.
-The codegen must be configured as described in [Configure Codegen](../new-architecture-library-intro#configure-codegen).
+The Codegen must be configured as described in [Configure Codegen](../new-architecture-library-intro#configure-codegen).

 The following options are available: